 Service records suggest that this body was built to order for Grosvenor Garage and not for a customer, and that it returned to Vanden Plas (coach builders) for fitting side screens and back to Bentley to be updated to 1925 specification before it was sold to its first private owner (painted in white), Major A.C.
 Stanley Clarke.
 On the 5th March 1927, it was subsequently sold on with the new owner being listed as Gaffikin Wilkinson & Co, one of the major Bentley agents of the time, located in London.
 It was later sold to Miss M. Benson of Epsom, Surrey, on 28th November 1927.
 Benson was a keen Bentley fan, and later in April, 1929, she purchased another vehicle from Gaffikin Wilkinson & Co, this time in form of a new 4 ½ Litre, chassis MR3397.
 Likely trading in EL9842 at this time, as shortly after, a new owner Mr Thomas Hobson Mead of Oxford, who also owned a 4 ½ Litre saloon chassis, took delivery.
 In 1931 Mr Mead terminated his ownership and the car was sold to K. Johnstone, with minor work being carried out by Eddie Bowler for H.M.
 Bentley in January.
 Johnstone remained the keeper until 1933, with service records for more minor work indicated a new owner, Vicomte du Guerny.
 Just two more owners were listed before 1939, when Rolls-Royce closed down the old Bentley Motors Service Department and all service records ended.

 Its first new post-war owner was J. Waite in, 1946, who kept it until 1952, when it was subsequently sold to D.F.
 Sillem.
 Sillem would keep the car for only one year before George Cholmondeley Willson purchased it on 21st October, 1953, the car was now presented in Black.
 In 1955, a Mr Jacob Epstein purchased the car; this was indeed the same world famous sculpture whose son, Jackie, later became a racing legend most famous for his exploits in his 250LM race car.
-A Mr George Smith then purchased the car in circa 1959 and he remarkably kept the car until circa 2002, when it was found and purchased Bill Sykes as a "barn find" that crucially retained all of its major original components.
+A Mr George Smith then purchased the car in circa 1959 and he remarkably kept the car until circa 2002, when it was found and purchased Bill Sykes as a "barn find" that crucially retained all of its major original components including the original body.

+The decision was made by the owner to retain and restore as much of the original body as possible.
+The repaired body was then painted before being covered in vinyl fabric, a photographic record accompanies the cars history file.
 New blade wings were fitted in conjunction with battery boxes and toolboxes to the running boards, with lightweight team car pattern seats and a folding windscreen with additional aero screens mounted behind.
 Up front, Marchal headlamps were fitted with Smiths torpedo pattern sidelights.